muriloboratto/benchmark-mode-optimization-GPU/README.md

-# Benchmark Matrix multiply on GPU Environment
+# Benchmark Matrix Multiply on GPU Environment

 The aim of this benchmark is learn how to analyse modules for C using the API BLAS, CUBLAS, CUDA, OPENMP5 and OPENACC.
 A practical example to see how it can be used and to see a real example of the speed gains.